yasir2000/openwrt-oldwiki-md/Faq.rst

 == Does OpenWrt have a web interface? ==
 '''Yes.'''
 The {{{default}}} and {{{pptp}}} optimized images will have the web interface (called !OpenWrt Administrative Console or webif for short) integrated.

-A screenshot used to be available at http://openwrt.inf.fh-brs.de/~nbd/webif/wireless-config.sh.html but it seems to have disappeared.

 Nbd will add more features in the future.
 We're looking for some webif developers too.

 '''NOTE:''' This web interface is in development.
 Basic features like firmware upgrade, internet configuration (PPPoE, DHCP, ...) and WLAN configuration works.